 Some of these pictures were taken on a boat ride around Barcelona’s busy harbour with the ‘W’ building – the luxury hotel based on a Dubai design – dominating the skyline.
-Some were taken at the Girona flower festival which takes place in May and the rest I took at the Boquería food market just off the Ramblas in the very heart of Barcelona – a market which not surprisingly has attracted the attention of most chefs who visit the city – the noise, the atmosphere and the colour of the displays would entice any shopper!
+Some were taken at the Girona flower festival which takes place in May, some I took at the Boquería food market just off the Ramblas in the very heart of Barcelona – a market which not surprisingly has attracted the attention of most chefs who visit the city – the noise, the atmosphere and the colour of the displays would entice any shopper!
 The last few photos were from La Vuelta Ciclista de España, which I saw pass through Avila and then its exciting finale in Madrid in 2014.